 DJ Zac Barr

-While it's good to give your professionals an idea of what's important to you, listen to their advice and input, and most of all, let them do their job.
+While it's good to give your professionals an idea of what's important to you, listen to their advice and input, and most of all, trust them to do their job.

-Do not seat anyone within a 10 feet radius of the DJ.
-Additionally, if you have any guests who are "noise-sensitive," (grandparents, etc.) be sure not to seat them within 25 feet of the DJ set-up area.
+Do not seat any guests who are "noise-sensitive," (grandparents, etc.) within 25 feet of the DJ set-up area.
 With close attention to these major details, none of your guests will complain or be annoyed because of a perceived loud presentation!

 If you are going to greet your guests at their tables, make sure to start going table to table during dinner (between courses, etc.) This will allow you more time to dance and enjoy your special day.